Markdonya/TodoList/README.md

 # TodoList
-Example of Todo list for students
+An example of Todo list for students